SkyShield AutoKAP Controller

 Price includes US shipping.

 The SkyShield will point and shoot an airborne camera to systematically capture a grid of photos for stitching into panoramas.
 It is an open-source custom circuit board which is a "shield" for an Arduino Nano.
 The Arduino Nano is a tiny microcontroller that can be easily programmed to send signals to connected devices.
 When coupled with a Nano, the SkyShield allows easy connection of cameras, servos, and a battery pack using RC connectors.
 A sketch (program) loaded on the Nano defines eight different regimes of pan/tilt/shoot sequences, and any regime can be selected in the field using a DIP switch on the shield.
-With a connected camera (e.g., a CHDK-enabled PowerShot, not included) you can capture aerial photos to stitch into high resolution panoramas or just take lots of photos in all directions.
+With certain connected cameras (e.g., a CHDK-enabled PowerShot, not included) you can capture aerial photos to stitch into high resolution panoramas or just take lots of photos in all directions.

 The dimensions of the SkyShield with Nano are 18 mm x 43 mm x 23 mm (see photos) and it weighs 16 grams.